AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXTypeDictionary/README.md

 CAEXTypeDictionary Class
 ========================
-AutomationML 2.1 APIClass CAEXTypeDictionary is a Dictionary of all CAEX - WrapperClass Types, defined in Aml.Engine.CAEX.
+Class CAEXTypeDictionary is a Dictionary of all CAEX - WrapperClass Types, defined in Aml.Engine.CAEX.
 The TypeName is used as a key.
 This class is a singleton.

 Inheritance Hierarchy